WyattSteinmann/News/README.md

 				No \ Just /
 				No / Root New Root 0:\

-ProjectICE Is Comming Out Soon A Compiled Programing Lang Made For Fun Unkonwn Features
+ProjectICE Is Comming Out Soon A Compiled Programing Lang Made For Fun Unknown Features

 Post An Issue To Talk About Anything Your Intressted In